 LifeStation was founded in 1977, is UL Listed, and CSAA Five Diamond Certified.
 LifeStation benefits include free shipping, no long-term contract, a price lock guarantee, no hidden fees, and no landline required.
 However, there is an additional fee for customers who don’t have a landline.
 Additionally, they charge a minimal fee of $3.99 for each additional user.
 But, the good news is that while their wristband options are limited, they do offer a medical alert button that can be worn on your wrist.

 LifeStation offers at-home and mobile options with GPS enhanced features.
 And, they have one medical alert device that can be worn on your wrist.
-They have three different plans which start at $25.95/mo. with discounted rates, if you pay quarterly or annually.
+They have three different plans which start at $25.95 per month. with discounted rates, if you pay quarterly or annually.
 They also have an automatic fall detection option available for an extra fee as well.
 Additionally, the LifeStation monitoring center is CSAA Five Diamond Certified and has some of the best response times in the industry at an average of 20 seconds.
 Additionally, LifeStation offers landline and non-landline options.
 And, they only charge $3.99 per month for any additional users so this can help save you money as well.
+Head over to our LifeStation review for the full scoop.

 With so many brands out there, we know that for some people, shopping for a medical alert device can be nearly as intimidating as shopping for a car.
 Don’t worry, we’re here to simplify the process by sharing what to look for in a medical alert system.